 Midblock crosswalks can be used to supplement the pedestrian crossing needs in an area between intersections.
 This can provide pedestrians with a more direct route to their destination.
-When used, midblock crosswalks should be illuminated, marked and signed in accordance with the MUTCD, Traffic Engineering Manual (Section 3.8) and Index 17346, Design Standards.
+Midblock crosswalks should be illuminated, marked and signed in accordance with the MUTCD, Traffic Engineering Manual, (Section 3.8) and Design Standards Index 17346.
 Pedestrian-activated, signalized midblock crosswalks may be appropriate at some locations, but the locations must meet the warrants established in the MUTCD.